+The urgency of the nuclear threat

-IT IS 90 SECONDS TO MIDNIGHT Mary Robinson and Elbegdorj Tsakhia at the unveiling of the Doomsday Clock, January 2023.
+Juan Manuel Santos joins speakers Herb Lin, Suzet McKinney and Robert Socolow on stage for the unveiling of the Doomsday Clock, January 2025.
+Photo: Bulletin of the Atomic Scientists

-The scale of the nuclear threat The world is now closer to nuclear catastrophe than at any time since the height of the Cold War.
-In January 2023, Mary Robinson and Elbegdorj Tsakhia joined the Bulletin of Atomic Scientists in announcing that the hands of the Doomsday Clock were moving to 90 seconds to midnight, the closest in the Clock's 76 year history.
+The world is now closer to nuclear catastrophe than at any time since the height of the Cold War.
+In January 2025, Juan Manuel Santos joined the Bulletin of Atomic Scientists in announcing that the hands of the Doomsday Clock were moving to 89 seconds to midnight, the closest in the Clock's 78 year history.

 As long as any state has nuclear weapons, others will want them.
-And as long as any nuclear weapons remain seen as legitimate tools of state security, they are increasingly likely to be used - if not by design, then by human error, system error, miscalculation or misjudgement.
+And as long as any nuclear weapons are still viewed as legitimate tools of state security, they are increasingly likely to be used - if not by design, then by human error, system error, miscalculation or misjudgement.

 Any such use will be catastrophic for life on this planet as we know it.
-New research suggests that even a "limited" nuclear exchange between India and Pakistan could result in up to 2 billion deaths from starvation, due to a collapse in crop production caused by rapid and prolonged climatic cooling combined with widespread ozone depletion.
-A full-scale nuclear war between Russia and the USA has been modelled to kill as many as 5 billion people.
-Total human extinction in such a scenario is possible.3 A nuclear conflict would also have devastating wider environmental impacts, and could lead to the extinction of over half of all animal species.4 3 https://www.ippnw.org/wp-content/uploads/2022/09/ENGLISH-Nuclear-Famine-Report-Final-bleed-marks.pdf 4 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10122020/?report=classic No country individually, nor the international system collectively, has the capacity to cope with the humanitarian and environmental consequences of the use of nuclear weapons.
+New research suggests that even a "limited" nuclear exchange between India and Pakistan could result in up to 2 billion. deaths from starvation, due to a collapse in crop production caused by rapid and prolonged climatic cooling combined with widespread ozone depletion.
+A full-scale nuclear war between Russia and the USA has been modelled to kill as many as 5 billion people in the first two years following a nuclear conflict.
+Total human extinction in such a scenario is possible.
+A nuclear conflict would also have devastating wider environmental impacts, and could lead to the extinction of over half of all animal species.
+The UN General Assembly voted overwhelmingly in 2024 to establish an independent Scientific Panel on the Effects of Nuclear War, to update its understanding of research of the impact for the first time in 35 years.
+(Only three countries, all nuclear powers - France, Russia and the UK - voted against.)

+No country individually, nor the international system collectively, has the capacity to cope with the humanitarian and environmental consequences of the use of nuclear weapons.
 For the very survival of humanity, nuclear weapons must never be used again, under any circumstances.
-The only guarantee of the non-use of nuclear weapons is their complete abolition.
+The only quarantee of the non-use of nuclear weapons is their complete abolition.
 Humans are fallible, and leaders make mistakes.
 With nuclear weapons, there is no margin for error.

 Over the years, civilian rocket launches have been mistaken for nuclear missile launches; military exercises have been mistaken for real mobilisation; technical glitches have triggered real-time alerts; and live nuclear weapons have been transferred by mistake from one end of a nuclear state to another.
 Nuclear weapons have fallen out of the sky and off the end of ships, some never recovered.

 Given this record, the fact that the world has survived for eight decades without a nuclear weapons catastrophe is not a matter of inherent system stability or moral leadership.
-It has involved luck.
-The destructive power of the global nuclear arsenal While the global inventory of nuclear weapons has declined significantly from its peak at around 70,000 warheads in the mid-1980s to around 12,500 today, the gains from these reductions should not be overstated.
+It has involved a lot of luck.

+The destructive power of the global nuclear arsenal

+While the global inventory of nuclear weapons has declined significantly from its peak at around 70,000 warheads in the mid-1980s to around 12,000 today, the gains from these reductions should not be overstated.
 The remaining weapons still have a combined destructive capability of close to 100,000 Hiroshima or Nagasakisized bombs, and maintain the capacity to destroy human civilisation as we know it.

-The breakdown of nuclear arms control These dangers have been exacerbated by the collapse of the nuclear arms control safeguards that were negotiated between the USA and the Soviet Union/ Russia in the latter years of the Cold War and early post-Cold War era.
-The origins of this breakdown in cooperation can be traced back to President George W. Bush's decision to withdraw the USA from the Anti-Ballistic Missile (ABM) Treaty in 2002.
-The US ambition over the subsequent two decades to develop comprehensive missile defence systems is widely seen to have contributed to the emergence of a new nuclear arms race, as Russia and other states have sought to acquire a range of destabilising new weapons systems that Around 90% of these weapons are in US and Russian hands, and nearly 4,000 remain operationally deployed.
+Nearly 90% of these weapons are in US and Russian hands, and nearly 4,000 remain operationally deployed.